Mekino05/alx-higher_level_programming/0x03-python-data_structures/README.md

-write a function that finds the biggest integer of a list
+write a function in C that checks if a singly linked list is a palindrome